stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 as once before, my visions faded, and I saw again only the evil moonlight, the brooding desert, and the spreading tumulus of palaeogean masonry.
 Something real and tangible, yet fraught with infinite suggestions of nighted mystery, now confronted me.
-For that stream of air could argue but one thing&mdash;a hidden gulf of great size beneath the disordered blocks on the surface.
+For that stream of air could argue but one thing--a hidden gulf of great size beneath the disordered blocks on the surface.

   My first thought was of the sinister blackfellow legends of vast underground huts among the megaliths where horrors happen and great winds are born.
 Then thoughts of my